-Tantric practitioners and other contemplatives will not be surprised to find flesh and blood at the heart of our monsters.
-The body is the ego’s phenomenological horror, destined as it is for sickness, old age and death; an unforgivable insult to our specialness.
-So we are at war instead of peace, in Samsara instead of Nirvana.
-Most esoteric systems eventually map their symbols back into the body.
-One way to maybe understand a bit why, short of direct experience, is to appreciate the role of the body as the root of our metaphors and our metaphors as the root of our cognitions as documented in such works as Body in Mind: the Bodily Basis of Meaning, Imagination, and Reason by Mark Johnson.
+Contemplatives will not be surprised to find flesh and blood at the heart of our monsters.
+The body is the ego’s phenomenological horror, destined as it is for sickness, old age and death; an unforgivable insult to our ego specialness.
+So we are at war instead of peace, in the fallen world instead of a sacred one.
+Most esoteric systems eventually map their symbols back into the body, often at the expense of the surprised neophyte.
+Catholic Christianity offers an almost embarrassingly blatant public exposure of this same mapping.
+One way to maybe understand a bit of why the body plays such an important role in true spirituality, short of direct experience, is to appreciate the role of the body as the root of our metaphors and our metaphors as the root of our cognition as documented in such works as Body in Mind: the Bodily Basis of Meaning, Imagination, and Reason by Mark Johnson.

 The sexy vampire of Anne Rice’s novels or the Twilight series or the vampire who started it all, Dracula himself, all have a certain sophistication zombies lack.
 They have powers and plans, schemes and goals.
 It is as if the head had been cut off from the heart and now obsessively plots satisfaction of its hunger for blood in a vain attempt to once again know the warmth of human emotions.
 Ego isolated in its tower, commanding its troops in the war of me against all is terrified, though it doesn’t want anyone else to know.
 The ego fears emotions – the depths of their reaches in ecstasies both light and dark sweep it away.
 To feel this deeply, to experience such an enormous capacity for pain, in a universe the ego fears may be meaningless, is the worst of curses.

-How many desperate acts of evil are just such misguided and backhanded ways of trying to force a revelation from the side of divinity?
+How many desperate acts of evil are just such misguided and backhanded ways of trying to force a revelation from the far side of divinity, so seemingly hidden and silent across the abyss separating it from our fallen world?
 Like a spoilt child in a tantrum, mankind wakes up to the vastness of the universe, age of the earth, inexplicable cultural diversity over evolutionary time periods and the undeniable rise and fall of numerous civilizations and cries out in terror for the lost God of his ancestors.
-Buddhists teach there is emptiness in the center of the throne room.
+There is emptiness in the center of the throne room.
 In Western terms we might say God will not be forced as the Tarot’s Tower and the book of Job teach.

 The zombie on the other hand is just a shambling mindlessness driven by a hunger for flesh.
 Ouch.
 Can you not see how well this captures the dead-end of extreme consumerism?
 Our appetite for flesh grows ever more out of control as year after year our pornography and violent entertainments grow increasingly extreme.
 How do we react?
 Numbly shambling into the future.
 David Skal sees the same correlation commenting, “A razor edged social satire, Dawn of the Dead peopled a shopping mall with flesh eating zombies, an indelible image of consumerism gone mad.”